Vincenzo Fiore Marrese

 View Full-Size Image

-Found object, weathered concrete block in a grassy field, blending with the natural surroundings. contrada la Strada, Butera, Caltanissetta, Italy; Terraformation art residency, curated by Mayer Pavillion, with the support of Farm Cultural Park; photo by V.F.
+Found object, weathered concrete block in a grassy field, blending with the natural surroundings; contrada la Strada, Butera, Caltanissetta, Italy; Terraformation art residency, curated by Mayer Pavillion, with the support of Farm Cultural Park; photo by V.F.
 Marrese; ©VFMarrese.

 I covered the pillar with raffia to create a network of threads.